 There are many entry-level manufacturing jobs in the Capital Region, and most require a high school degree or equivalent plus some additional skills training.

-Hudson Valley Community College's Manufacturing Technology Pathways allow students to get that training through two "stackable" credit-free courses leading to entry level positions in basic manufacturing assembly and warehousing.
+Hudson Valley Community College's Manufacturing Technology Pathways allow students to get that training through two "stackable" credit-free courses leading to entry level jobs in basic manufacturing positions.

-The program is designed for adults who want to join the manufacturing workforce, but may not have the time or ability to commit to a full degree of certificate program in Advanced Manufacturing Technology.
-It also provides access to a variety of local manufacturers who seek entry level employees.
+The program is designed as a first step for adults who want to join the manufacturing workforce, but may not have the time or ability to commit to a full degree of certificate program in Advanced Manufacturing Technology.
+It will provide students with access to a variety of local manufacturers who seek entry level employees.

-The Manufacturing Technology Pathways project is funded through a SUNY workforce development grant, with additional support from the New York State Workforce Development Institute, Center for Economic Growth and local manufacturing employers.
+The Manufacturing Technology Pathways project is partially funded through a grant Center for Economic Growth received from Key Bank.
+Additional support comes from the Workforce Development Institute of New York, and local manufacturing employers.

 The introductory level is delivered entirely online and can be started at any time.
 It takes between 10-15 hours to complete the classes, which cover:

 - Basic shop math